fuhadkalathingal/PhishGuard/README.md

 <a href="https://bmc.link/PhishGuard" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-PhishGuard is an interactive cyber awareness game designed to educate users about phishing attacks and improve their ability to detect and avoid them.
+PhishGuard is an open-source cyber awareness game that empowers users to defend against phishing, malware, and social engineering attacks. 🎮 Through immersive levels and a gamified learning experience, it equips players with knowledge, skills, and confidence to recognize and respond effectively to these threats.
+Join us in the fight against cybercrime and make a difference with PhishGuard! 🔒🚀

 ## 🎥 Demo